-Every words below comes with a picture (visible on desktop devices), two examples and an audio recorded by a native Russian speaker.
+Every word comes with a picture (visible on desktop devices), two examples and an audio recorded by a native Russian speaker.
 Click on the word or a picture for more details.
-Subscribe and learn new Russian words every day!

 По да́нным опро́сов, са́мые счастли́вые лю́ди живу́т в Бе́льгии, Нидерла́ндах, А́встрии и Финля́ндии.